 Different roofing materials have various slope requirements to ensure effective water shedding and prevent damage.
 Here’s a breakdown of how pitch influences your roofing options:

-Metal roofing: Metal roofs are versatile enough to be used on low, conventional, or steep pitches—but research different types.
+• Metal roofing: Metal roofs are versatile enough to be used on low, conventional, or steep pitches—but research different types.
 For instance, standing seam panels work particularly well on low slopes.
+The cost of metal roofing is higher than asphalt shingles, but the longevity of them is an advantage.

 Of course, roof pitch is not the only factor to consider when selecting roofing materials.
 For a brief overview of the four most popular roofing materials and how they compare on other key metrics, check out the video below with general contractor Tom Silva: